Visa for close relatives

 - One passport size (3.5 x 4.5 cm) clear photo in colour taken full-face directly facing the camera and against a plain white or light-coloured background.
 Only non-tinted prescription glasses and head covering worn daily for a religious purpose or as a part of national costume (in this case the same head covering must be worn in the passport photo) are allowed.
 At the Russian Visa Center you can opt for "Express Photo" service;

-- When requesting a multiple-entry visa: negative HIV certificate.
+- When requesting a multiple-entry visa: negative HIV certificate (NOT required for spouses, children, siblings).

 Please note!
 If the applicant is not an Australian citizen, you must additionally provide: A visa status obtained via VEVO for more than 90 days.
 Depending on national legislation, documentary evidence of continuous stay in Australia for more than 90 days may be a student or work visa, work permit, temporary residence permit, temporary residence permit (visa status obtained via VEVO).